kitwaicloud/kitwaicloud.github.io/tensorflow_on_spark/tensorflow_on_spark.md

 For low-memory machine, uses `--no-cache-dir` option when installing to avoid memory error during installation.

+TensorFlow with GPU support requires NVIDIA CUDA Deep Neural Network library (cuDNN), which can be download from [here](https://developer.nvidia.com/cudnn)

 Next step is to install TensorFlowOnSpark by using following command.
 ```
 sudo pip install tensorflowonspark